Eclair (company): Famous camera users

 Jean-Luc Godard used an Eclair Cameflex when filming Breathless in 1959.
 Godard wished to film using ambient light, and the Cameflex was the only motion picture camera capable of using ASA 400 35 mm Ilford HPS still camera film.
-Cinematographer Raoul Coutard spliced the 18-meter still camera rolls into 120-meter rolls for use as motion picture film, and pushed it to ASA 800 during development.
+Cinematographer Raoul Coutard spliced the 18 meter still camera rolls into 120 meter rolls for use as motion picture film, and pushed it to ASA 800 during development.
 A handheld Eclair camera was used in the shower scene in the 1960 film Psycho.

 An Eclair 16 was used by L.M.
 Kit Carson (and discussed, on camera) in Jim McBride's ground-breaking film, David Holzman's Diary (1967).
 Two years later, the NPR was chosen by director Michael Wadleigh to shoot his documentary Woodstock.
 Wadleigh used sixteen NPR cameras.
-In Woodstock: From Festival to Feature, he explained some of the challenges he faced using a then seven-year-old camera in a manner that would have been unheard of for 35mm movie cameras, let alone the relatively untried NPR.
+In Woodstock: From Festival to Feature, he explained some of the challenges he faced using a then seven-year-old camera in a manner that would have been unheard of for 35 mm movie cameras, let alone the relatively untried NPR.